 The Meiji Constitution's framers kept the imperial system while simultaneously becoming a modern nation-state in order to maintain a link between past and present and preserve order.

 The Japanese Diet consisted of a House of Peers and a House of Representatives.
-The House of Peers was made up of members of the upper class, while the House of Representatives was elected by male landowners.
+The House of Peers was made up of members of the upper class, particularly members of the Imperial Family.

 The Diet played a key role in passing laws and budgets, but it was limited by the emperor's power to veto any legislation that he did not agree with.